How Bookies Know You’re Arbing

 Monitoring Betting Patterns

-• Unusual consistently high stakes on outcomes with arbing potential
+• Unusually consistently high stakes on outcomes with arbing potential

 • Precise balancing of stakes to guarantee profit